10 Common Leadership Styles

-Example: The head of a customer service team hands out scripts to their staff for them to use on their daily calls.
+Example: The head of a customer service team hands out scripts to their staff to use on their daily calls.
 They emphasize that the employees are not to deviate from the script and that they must answer a certain number of calls per day to meet their quotas.

 A hands-off approach focuses on giving employees the freedom to perform their tasks unsupervised.
-Leaders who exercise this type of leadership style are often more laid back and easygoing.
+Leaders who exercise this type of leadership style are often more laidback and easygoing.
 This leadership style is best used when the team is very experienced and needs little oversight.

 Example: When looking to hire new employees, an HR specialist is free to source and interview candidates without the interference of the HR manager.
-They specifically with the team looking to hire a new employee to get their input and requirements to find the right person for the job.
+They specifically work with the team looking to hire a new employee to get their input and requirements to find the right person for the job.

 The democratic leadership style, also called the participative style, is a combination of autocratic and hands-off leadership.
-Democratic leaders make sure that employees know their contributions matter and that their voices are heard.
+Democratic leaders make sure employees know their contributions matter and their voices are heard.
 This leadership style is genuinely well-received by many different personalities and helps to foster employee engagement.
 Technology companies or start-up organizations find this is a good type of leadership style to use as it helps to spur creativity and innovation.

-Example: The manager of the web development team asks the team to develop an app with a certain function for the business but leaves the team members to figure out the best way to do build the app on their own.
+Example: The manager of the web development team asks the team to develop an app with a certain function for the business but leaves the team members to figure out the best way to build the app on their own.

 For fast-paced companies that need quick results, this leadership style is very effective.
 Pacesetter leaders often set high standards to help foster an energized workforce.
 These leaders are focused on performance more than creativity and may not have as much time for individual mentorship.